How Symbiosis Works

-Whenever two organisms of different species exist in close physical contact to the benefit of both organisms, that's symbiosis.
+Whenever two organisms of different species exist in close physical contact to the benefit of both organisms, they're in a symbiotic relationship.
 Symbiosis can occur between animals, plants, fungi or any combination thereof.
 Each organism contributes something that benefits the survival of the other, and in turn receives a survival benefit of its own.

 Advertisement